 Getting the balance right is tricky.
 “Everyone’s hair needs some natural oils for nourishment and growth,” says LA stylist Adir Abergel, creative director of Virtue Labs.
 Our hair would eventually balance itself out if we never shampooed, though it would take at least three months for the hair and scalp to fully adjust, so most people don’t go that route.
 “If you don’t wash your hair frequently enough, oil and debris build up, which can lead to dandruff and greasy-feeling hair,” says New York stylist Sally Hershberger, founder of New York’s Sally Hershberger salon and the Sally Hershberger 24K hair line.

-Whether your hair is porous or not, this preshampoo serum leaves your hair shinier and bouncier, with noticeably better texture.
+Whether your hair is high- or low-porosity, this preshampoo serum leaves your hair shinier and bouncier, with noticeably better texture.
 “A preshampoo treatment prepares your hair and scalp for washing by forming a protective layer around your hair so you don’t strip too much moisture away when you’re shampooing,” says Hershberger.

 Wash: Every other day or more.